LATEST POSTS...

 The present perfect is used to refer to actions which take place in an unfinished time period up to the time of speaking.

-• The present perfect continuous tense is used to refer to an action which started in the past and continues today.
+1. The present perfect continuous tense is used to refer to an action which started in the past and continues until the present moment or until today.
 It emphasises the uninterrupted progress of an action.

 • I have been learning English since September.